MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Constituency Management
 +++++++++++++++++++++++++++++++++++
 The next link on the sidebar is the ``Constituencies link``.
-The National Administrator can carry out the same tasks as in County, where the there's an Add Constituency button in the top right of the image below.
-To view and edit details of a constituency the user clicks the View button in the grid aligned to the particular Constituency record of interest to the user.
+The National Administrator can carry out the same tasks as in County, where the there's an ``Add Constituency`` button in the top right of the image below.
+To view and edit details of a constituency the user clicks the View button in the grid aligned to the particular constituency record of interest to the user.

 .. figure:: /_images/national_admin/02_sys_config_constituencies.png
     :scale: 100%